What to do with your Halloween pumpkin,.. after

 Craft pumpkins are the ones you find at crafts stores like Michael’s or Joanne’s Crafts.
 They are hollow so all you have to do is cut off the top and make a couple drainage holes in the bottom for planting.”

-Put it in the compost heap – it will make good fertilizer and don’t be surprised if a plant grows there, too.
+…It will make good fertilizer and don’t be surprised if a plant grows there, too.

-Display as long as possible where you can see it from inside.
+…Where you can see it from inside.
 I put mine by the bird feeder to show off the brilliant blue of the Jays.
 If you’re lucky you’ll get ‘frost on the pumpkin.’

 Eat the seeds!

-place them in a single layer on an oiled baking sheet.
+Place them in a single layer on an oiled baking sheet.
 Stir them around to coat them with oil.
 From here, you can go almost anywhere with your pumpkin seeds.
 Add a little salt for classic roasted pumpkin seeds, or add a tablespoon or two of oil and brown sugar and a sprinkling of cinnamon or chili powder for a spicy or sweet treat.

-Just bury it in the garden – it will decay quickly and enrich the soil…you can also bury the whole ‘container’, like Mary’s above, in the ground and the pumpkin will act as fertilizer!
+It will decay quickly and enrich the soil…you can also bury the whole ‘container’, like Mary’s above, in the ground and the pumpkin will act as fertilizer!

-Wash, dry and save the seeds to plant next year…they will grow!
+…They will grow!
 Once they dry (I use an open cardboard box that absorbs moisture), place them folded in a paper towel and set inside a sandwich bag, left open.
 I store all my labeled ‘seed bags’ in a folded down paper grocery bag like a small file.

 Make a pie or pumpkin bars